blindpenguin/yasaibnta/README.md

 ## Description

 This is an experiment to see how far we can get with building a simple note taking app using AI and Flutter.
+Desktop only.

 ## Tech stack

 - Flutter
 - GetX
 - SQLite
-- Flutter desktop

 ## Development